metalsmith/collections/README.md

 # @metalsmith/collections

-A [Metalsmith](https://github.com/metalsmith/metalsmith) plugin that lets you group files together into an ordered collection, like blog posts.
-That way you can loop over them to generate an index, or add 'next' and 'previous' links between them.
+A Metalsmith plugin that lets you group files together into ordered collections, like blog posts.
+That way you can loop over them to generate index pages, add 'next' and 'previous' links between them, and more

 [![metalsmith: core plugin][metalsmith-badge]][metalsmith-url]
 [![npm version][npm-badge]][npm-url]